The Imaginative Book Illustration Society (IBIS)

 The John Moore Society

 The Society was formed in 1988 and aims to perpetuate the memory of John Moore and foster interest in his life and work.
 It also provides support for the John Moore Countryside Museum in Tewkesbury.
-To find out more, visit their website at www.johnmooremuseum.org.
+To find out more, visit the Society website at www.johnmooresociety.org.